 There are two distinct and amazing pieces of terrain at Alpine that require a little oompf to get to, but if you’re up for a hike, the rewards can be off the hook.
-Even days after a storm you can find untracked lines.
-With the recent snowfall they are both sure to offer up some awesome shred potential for days.
+Even days after a storm, you can find untracked lines.
+With the upcoming snowfall, they are both sure to offer up some awesome shred potential for days.

-Located off the Pacific Crest Trail, which basically runs, during the summer, straight across the main ridge line at Alpine Meadows, are two areas.
+Located off the Pacific Crest Trail, which basically runs, during the summer, straight across the main ridgeline at Alpine Meadows, are two areas.
 The first area, the Pacific Crest North Bowls, begins right off the Summit Chair.
 If you head right as you get off the chair, you’ll hit a series of bowls, starting with Wolverine Bowl and moving out to Beaver and then Estelle Bowl.
-There’s some side stepping and boot packing but don’t worry, the further along the ridge you go, the less tracks and more terrain you’ll see.
-It’s a big chunk of terrain here and the options for playful skiing are endless.
-Bowl skiing, lots of stuff to boost off and fun bits of micro terrain dot these big bowls right down into the trees.
+There are some side-stepping and boot packing but don’t worry, the further along the ridge you go, the fewer tracks and more terrain you’ll see.
+It’s a big chunk of terrain here, and the options for playful skiing are endless.
+Bowl skiing, lots of stuff to boost off, and fun bits of micro terrain dot these big bowls right down into the trees.
 Every lap makes its way back to the chair.

 So get out there.
-It’s been snowing hard these last few days and when the weather settles and the sun breaks, the PCT Bowls will start calling.
+It’s about to dump here, 100″ in the next week or so, and when the weather settles, and the sun breaks, the PCT Bowls will start calling.
 So grab your gear and go hike for some pow.
 It will definitely be worth it.

 One thought on “How To Hike and Find Powder Days After a Storm at Alpine Meadows, CA”